tederer/home-emulator/README.md

 # home-emulator

-This project contains a home emulator.
+This project contains a beautiful home emulator.